 “What is a scientist?…We give the name scientist to a man who has felt experiment to be a means guiding him to search out the deep truth in life, to lift a veil from its fascinating secrets…” -Maria Montessori

 As soon as I began to remove the cylinders from the block, his eyes lit up.
 He locked his eyes on mine and reached for the next cylinder, clearly showing me that he wanted to go for it.
-After I finished my presentation, he went right for it, tears forgotten and enthusiasm in full swing.
-I watched him for a long while, mesmerized, as I often am, at the draw, pull, enticement and attraction, as well as the calming quality of these beautiful materials in my environment.
+After I finished my presentation, he went right for it, tears were forgotten, and enthusiasm was in full swing.
+I watched him for a long while, mesmerized, as I often am, at the draw, pull, enticement, and attraction, as well as the calming quality of these beautiful materials in my environment.

-Maria Montessori, herself a scientist and a physician, created her pedagogy through following the interests of children and did not name the approach after herself.
+Maria Montessori, herself a scientist and a physician, created her pedagogy by following the interests of children and did not name the approach after herself.
 We call it “The Montessori Method”, but she called it “The Scientific Method” or “The Child’s Method.”
-Our approach to education is the only pedagogy based in science, and based on one woman’s dedication of over 50 years of research and practice to create a developmentally based approach to education that follows the child’s natural growth process.
+Our approach to education is the only pedagogy based on science and based on one woman’s dedication of over 50 years of research and practice to create a developmentally based approach to education that follows the child’s natural growth process.

 In our classrooms, children teach themselves concepts through trial and error, using didactic materials.
 These didactic materials provide a child with a sense of purpose and are repetitive and calming.
 Children are unhurried and can practice, err, correct themselves and explore deeper at their own pace.